airalab/robonomics-wiki/.github/ISSUE_TEMPLATE/doc-issue.md

 ---

-name: '🐞 Wiki Robonomics document Issues'
+name: '🤖 Wiki Robonomics document Issues'
 about: 'create an issue for the specific document'
 title: '[Issue]: Short Description of the problem'
-labels: 'documentation'
+labels: ['documentation', wiki-rodonomics-doc]
 assignees: ''

 ---